Walter Blackman: 2022 U.S. House campaign

 In March 2021, Blackman announced his candidacy for Arizona's 2nd congressional district in the 2022 elections.

 In a September 2021 speech, Blackman said, "The Proud Boys came to one of my events and that was one of the proudest moments of my life."
 When asked to comment on his remarks, Blackman condemned the Proud Boys, a far-right group that engages in political violence, saying, "At the time of the rally, [I] wasn't familiar with the totality and breadth of the Proud Boys conduct, which I unequivocally condemn."

 In a seven-way Republican primary race, Blackman finished second to winner Eli Crane.

+2024 State House campaign

+In January 2023, Blackman announced his campaign for a third non-consecutive term in the State House.
+After redistricting, his new district contains more of Pinal County.
+He won the general election in November 2024, and was sworn in on January 13, 2025.

 Personal life

 Blackman and his wife have five children.
 His wife works at the Northern Arizona Council of Government.